OndrejSladky/fmsi/README.md

 ### Clean

-Clean (`./ms-index clean`) recognizes one possitional argument -- the path to the fasta file.
+Clean (`./ms-index clean`) recognizes one positional argument - the path to the fasta file.

 ## How to test